Kersy History, Family Crest & Coats of Arms

 The surname Kersy was first found in Suffolk at Kersey, a village and a civil parish in the Babergh district which today includes the hamlets of Kersey Tye, Kersey Upland, Wicker Street Green, and William's Green.
 Originally part of the hundred of Cosford, it comprised about 1,465 acres and an Augustine priory was founded there at an early period dedicated to St. Mary and St. Anthony; at the Dissolution it was granted to King's College, Cambridge.
 Kersey is the name of a coarse woollen cloth having derived its name from kersey yarn and ultimately from the village of Kersey.

 This web page shows only a small excerpt of our Kersy research.
 Another 67 words (5 lines of text) covering the years 1272, 1616, 1690 and 1720 are included under the topic Early Kersy History in all our PDF Extended History products and printed products wherever possible.

 Kersy Spelling Variations

-spelling variations are commonly found in early Anglo-Saxon surnames.
+Before the last few hundred years, the English language had no fast system of spelling rules.
+For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Kersy were recorded, including Kersey, Kercey, Keresey, Kearsey and others.

 Early Notables of the Kersy family (pre 1700)